-naviarhaiku302 – bursts from our guns
+naviarhaiku302 – Bursts from our guns

-bursts from our guns
+Bursts from our guns

 the town on the horizon

-a brief vision of light
+a brief version of light

 Given recent events in the Kurdish-held territories, this week I opted for a war haiku.

 Julien Vocance published “Cent visions de guerre” (A Hundred Visions of War) in 1916.
-From the battlefield of World War I, this French soldier decided to express his emotions of life in the trenches in the form of haiku.
+From the battlefield of World War I, this French soldier decided to express his emotions about life in the trenches in the form of haiku.

-haiku by Julien Vocance https://www.thehaikufoundation.org/juxta/juxta-2-1/snapshots-haiku-in-the-great-war
+Haiku by Julien Vocance

-picture by Rene Böhmer https://unsplash.com/@qrenep
+Picture by Rene Böhmer

-1 thought on “naviarhaiku302 – bursts from our guns”
+1 thought on “naviarhaiku302 – Bursts from our guns”

 1. A very surprising context for haiku.